feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/mapping_connections.md

 1. Create mapping A → B
 2. Create mapping B → A
 3. Or use bidirectional option if available
-4. Each direction can use different morphology
+4. Each direction can use different connectivity rule

 ## Mapping Editor